 This item was last sold on : 12/08/17

-Nasturtium has long been used throughout the Andes as an herbal expectorant for chest congestion, a remedy for wounds, and as a peppery pest repellant.
-The leaves can be used as a disinfectant, a diuretic and antiseptic.
-According to Jesuit missionaries, the Incas used Nasturtium as a medicinal herb and as an addition to salads.
+In South America, Nasturtium leaves have been used throughout the Andes as an herbal disinfectant, diuretic, and antiseptic to help reduce symptoms of chest congestion, wound care, and as a peppery pest repellant.
+The leaves were also believed to be used by the Incas as a medicinal herb and as an addition to salads.

 Nasturtium varieties today are descendent of two species native to Peru on the Western coast of South America.
 These species found their way to Europe via Spanish conquistadors.
-The long trailing vines of today were developed by a Danish botanist from the small plants brought to Europe.
-The popularity of Nasturtiums as ornamental plant in Europe may have been spurred by the appearance of the twisting vines in the palace flowerbeds of King Louis XIV.
-Nasturtiums were seen in the US as early as 1759 and were planted in the gardens of Thomas Jefferson’s Monticello.
-They grow freely in California, Virginia, Pennsylvania and Hawaii as well as throughout Europe and parts of South America.
+The long trailing vines that we are familiar with today were developed by a Danish botanist from the small plants brought to Europe.
+Nasturtiums were seen in the United States as early as 1759 and were planted in Thomas Jefferson’s Monticello garden.
+Nasturtium leaves can be found at specialty markets in Europe, regions of South America, and in the United States in California, Virginia, Pennsylvania, and Hawaii.

 Recipes that include Nasturtium Leaves.
 One is easiest, three is harder.

 |Eat Weeds||Stuffed Nasturtium Leaves|